 VI.
 Annual Performance Evaluation and Other Matters

-25. The Committee shall conduct an annual performance evaluation that considers matters related to its responsibilities in dealing with the IRPAF, financial statements, internal audit function and internal controls.
+32. The Committee shall conduct an annual performance evaluation that considers matters related to its responsibilities as set forth herein.

 - Financial Expert